dmbarbour/glas/docs/GlasDesign.md

 Programming languages can support mutually recursive definitions, multi-step procedures, process networks, variables, type annotations, type-guided overrides and program search, and many more features.
 The g0 language is quite awkward for some use-cases.

 Text preprocessor languages can support language-agnostic text-layer macros.
 We can leverage composition of file extensions, e.g. such that ".json.m4" will process a file first via text preprocessor 'language-m4' then via 'language-json'.
-Reusable text macros could be exported from related ".m4h" modules.

-It is feasible to develop graphical programming in glas, using structured files (perhaps even database files) to represent modules within a program in a manner easily viewed and manipulated by tools other than text editors.
+It is feasible to develop graphical programming in glas, using structured files to represent modules within a program in a manner easily viewed and manipulated by tools other than text editors.
 This is a general direction I'd like to pursue relatively early in glas systems, though I don't have many precise ideas yet.

 ### Abstract and Linear Data

 Abstraction is a property of a subprogram, not of data.
 Data is abstract *in context of* a subprogram that constructs and observes data only indirectly via externally provided functions.

 Linear types extend these contextual restrictions to copy and drop operations.
-A static analysis of a program could track whether each parameter is abstract or linear.

 Linear types can potentially support in-place updates, reducing garbage collection.

-But I think this is better to explore after the glas system is more mature.
-Binary trees provide a simple foundation, while acceleration and, later, full data abstraction for applications provides an effective means to escape the limits of this foundation.
+However, this optimization remains difficult to achieve in context of backtracking conditionals or debugger views.
+The more general motive for linear types is to typefully enforce protocols, such as closing a channel when done.

 ### Databases as Modules